thephez/backup-readme/platform/markdown/explanation-platform-protocol-document.md

 ## Document Delete

 The document delete transition is used to delete an existing Dash Platform document.
 It only requires the fields found in the base document transition.

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "For more detailed information, see the [Platform Protocol Reference - Document](platform-protocol-reference-document) page"
+> For more detailed information, see the [Platform Protocol Reference - Document](platform-protocol-reference-document) page.
-}
-[/block]